worldline/vuejs-training/docs/reusability/README.md

 # Reusability and composition

+We are going to review the different tools provided by Vue when it comes to scaling up the application and reusing parts of logic and views accross the application.

 ## Mixins

 [Mixins](https://vuejs.org/v2/guide/mixins.html) allow you to create reusable feature sets for your Vue components.
 By declaring them via the `mixins` option, all the options of the mixin will be merged (merge) within the component options.